jedi132000/ansible-curology/README.md

 # Deploy containers using Elastic Container Service using CloudFormation and ansible

+Getting started with ansible cloudformation module

+# Requirements

+The below requirements are needed on the host that executes this module.

+boto
+boto3
+botocore>=1.5.45
+python >= 2.6

+# Setup ansible vault for your aws secrets and access keys

+ansible-vault create <name-of-file.yml>

+# Commands to run  the ECS-CLUSTER using your secrets

+ansible-playbook ansible-cloudformation-cluster.yml  --vault-id @prompt

+# Commannd to run the ECS-SERVICE using your secrets

+ansible-playbook ansible-cloudformation-service.yml  --vault-id @prompt

 Several combinations of template are available in this folder.
 You can deploy containers with two different networking approaches:

 - Public VPC subnet with direct internet access